martinmhan/messaging-app-api/README.md

   - REST API with layered architecture, following Domain-Driven Design and OOP principles
     - Application Layer (`/api`)
       - Logic is limited to handling client requests (e.g., checking authorizations, request parameters)
-      - Custom wrapper classes used to standardize request/response rules and organize socket event logic
+      - Custom wrapper classes used to enforce standard request/response rules,ti organize controllers, and encapsulate socket server logic
     - Domain Layer (`/models`)
-      - Business object classes that encapsulate all domain logic
+      - Business object classes that encapsulate domain logic
       - Contain no knowledge of clients or underlying database operations
     - Infrastructure Layer (`/database`)
-      - Data Access Object (DAO) singleton class that handles all database interactions
+      - Data Access Object singleton class that serves as gateway for all database interactions
       - Logic is limited to running queries
   - Stateless authentication via JSON Web Tokens (for both API requests and socket connections)
     - JWTs obtained via Basic Access Authentication login
   - Custom implementation of Active Record Pattern
-    - Each instance reflects a current table row in the database
-    - Business objects can only be instantiated or mutated via methods that first query the database
+    - Business objects (`User`, `Conversation`, and `Message`) can only be instantiated or mutated via methods that first query the database
   - Tests
-    - Functional and unit tests for API, web socket, and domain objects(90%+ coverage)
+    - Functional and unit tests for API, web socket, and domain objects (90%+ coverage)
     - Option to mock the database for faster tests
   - Database
     - Encrypted text fields and hashed/salted passwords
-    - Ordered, idempotent SQL scripts to upgrade to the latest database
+    - Scripts set up to easily upgrade to the latest database version
   - Code linting with pre-commit hooks via ESLint/Prettier
   - Automated Tests via CircleCI

-### Notes:
-  - The `BaseController` and `RouterContainer` classes (along with /types/types.ts) were built to strictly enforce specific protocols in handling requests/responses.
-Namely, the response body must follow the `JSONResponse` interface, and error messages/status codes are pre-defined.
-  - Certain socket tests were difficult to test since they relied on a socket client NOT receiving an event from the socket server.
-For these, I nested a failing test inside the expected-to-not-happen socket event and used a `setTimeout(done, 1000)` (i.e., wait 1s for it to occur, then pass), but I'm sure there is a better way to do this..
-  - Users are "soft-deleted" using a unique `deletedOn` column (defaulted to 0).
-This allows the user table to retain history of deleted users, while still keeping the `userName` unique for active users
-  - Text columns are encrypted using a static IV since column searches (e.g., for a specific `userName`) were not easily doable with one unique per row.
-Open to suggestions how one might achieve both.

 ### Resources:
   - https://www.typescriptlang.org/docs/